SurgicalTube/consultant-site/README.md

 A React-based web application showcasing interactive 3D graphics using Three.js.
 This project demonstrates the integration of modern web technologies with real-time 3D rendering to create an engaging user interface.

+## Project Status & Scope

+**⚠️ Note: This is a technical proof-of-concept**

+This project is intentionally focused on demonstrating technical capabilities in browser-based 3D graphics rather than presenting a polished, production-ready application.
+Specifically, it showcases:

+- Implementation of custom Three.js scenes and components
+- Real-time 3D rendering with particle systems
+- Basic GLSL shader programming
+- Integration of 3D graphics with React
+- Performance optimization techniques for complex 3D scenes

+The current styling, UI/UX, and overall polish are intentionally minimal, as the primary goal is to demonstrate the technical implementation of browser-based 3D graphics created purely through code, without relying on pre-built 3D models or external 3D modeling software.

+### Future Improvements
+- Enhanced UI/UX design
+- Responsive design optimization
+- Additional interactive features
+- Performance optimization for mobile devices
+- Accessibility improvements

+_This project serves as a technical demonstration and starting point for more refined implementations._

 ## Key Features

 ### 3D Visualization